ramblingsofadev/docs/middleware.md

 <h2 id="executing-middleware">Executing Middleware</h2>

-Typically, middleware are wrapped in request handlers (eg `MiddlewareRequestHandler`) and executed in a pipeline (as in Aphiria's <a href="https://github.com/aphiria/api" target="_blank">API library</a>).
+Typically, middleware are wrapped in request handlers (eg `MiddlewareRequestHandler`) and executed in a pipeline.
 You can create this pipeline using `MiddlewarePipelineFactory`:

 ```php
 use Aphiria\Middleware\MiddlewarePipelineFactory;